Optimized Compilation of Logical Clifford Circuits: Depth-Optimized Compilation Primitives for Small Systems

 Extending our analysis to a system size of $k=20$ in \cref{fig:comparison_sol0_3}, we find that different solutions perform particularly well for different \gls{cqsk} structures.
 One solution produces minimal-depth circuits for moderate Hadamard counts of about $5$ to $15$, which we refer to as solution $\mathcal{S}^{H}_{\text{mid}}$.
 For circuits with $5$ or less Hadamard gates, depth is minimized by solution $\mathcal{S}^{H}_{\text{low}}$, for $15$ or more it is best to use $\mathcal{S}^{H}_{\text{high}}$.
 The remaining one of the four solutions $\mathcal{S}^{H}_{\text{sub}}$ is sub-optimal in all regions, so it can be eliminated from the set of solution candidates.
 Interestingly, as $k$ increases, the difference between the three remaining solutions becomes more pronounced in the respective Hadamard regions.

 Above insights motivate us to use different \gls{lcs} solutions for different Hadamard counts, which we refer to in the following as the \glsentrylong{pbs} strategy.
-Evaluations show that for $k > 10$, the crossover points are the following:
+Evaluations show that for $k > 10$, the crossover points are about

+with explicit analytic derivations planned for future work.
 Following the case distinction in \cref{eq:selection_rules}, the optimal compilation strategy can be selected purely based on the Hadamard count and size of the \gls{cqsk} of interest.
 However, currently, for each circuit we still have to use the \gls{lcs} algorithm to produce the desired logical realization.
 This is highly impractical, in particular for larger system sizes.
 We eliminate this inefficiency by generalizing the solution primitives to explicit closed-form compilation strategies in the next section.